 Tip for Improvement: Take advantage of all the automation solutions available in the PSA software to cut down on time and money spent on internal workflows.
 Streamline project approvals, set up invoice templates and integrate into your accounting software to cut down on manual data entry.

-– Are my engagements within budget?
-Instead of only measuring project performance at the end, project managers can play a role by staying on top of current projects with real-time analytics to make sure budgets are on track and deadlines are met.
+Are my engagements within budget?
+Instead of only measuring project performance in the end, project managers can play a role by staying on top of current projects with real-time analytics to make sure budgets are on track and deadlines are met.

 Tip for Improvement: When a project starts to go off course and you’re able to alert your clients as it’s happening rather than a surprise on their invoice, there may be the opportunity to budget in more hours for the project or use the resource allocation tools again to get all staff hands on deck to make sure another deadline isn’t missed.